Clan and Tribe Information Aug 22, 2019 20:10:48 GMT -6

 These cats tend to be monk-like in nature and move around the northern shoreline as lonely migrants.
 Loners do not mind solitude and revel as their own sovereigns.
 While these cats choose to live destitute lives, that does not mean they are peaceful or immune to a fight.
 These cats will defend their autonomy and act by their own rules.

-THE NORTHERN CLIFFS:
+THE NORTHERN DISSENTERS:

 PREY, PREDATORS, & HERBS